LouiseT2/Seamless_PV_power_forecasting/README.md

 1-Complete a PV power forecasting state of the art.

-2- Evaluating and programming  a linear relationship model between satellite and weather forecasting using linear regressions of past observations (Lorenz et al. 2012)
+2- Evaluating and programming  a linear relationship model between satellite and weather forecasting using linear regressions of past observations ([1]Lorenz et al. 2012)

 3- Propose and evaluate more advanced machine learning methods and compare them to the reference method.